Leader of the Opposition (Uganda): Pre-independence

-After Uganda had been colonised in 1894 as a British Protectorate, the British rulers introduced the Legislative Council (Legco) in 1921, whose overall mission was to enact appropriate laws for the Protectorate.
-However it was not until 1945 that the first 3 indigenous Ugandans were allowed to sit in the Legco.
+After Uganda was colonised in 1894 as a British Protectorate, the British rulers introduced the Legislative Council (Legco) in 1921, whose overall mission was to enact appropriate laws for the protectorate.
+However, it was not until 1945 that the first 3 indigenous Ugandans were allowed to sit in the Legco.
 When the struggle for independence intensified in the early 1950s, an opposition side in the Legco began to emerge.

-The year 1958 saw two important milestones emerge in Uganda's political history.
-That is when the first direct elections to the Legco were held and the position of "Leader of the Opposition" formally created in the same institution.
-The major concerns of the opposition during those years were preparing the country for independence, including putting in place an appropriate national constitution.
+In 1958, the first direct legislative elections were held, and the position of "Leader of the Opposition" was formally established.
+The major concern of the opposition during these years was preparing the country for independence, including the drafting of an appropriate national constitution.

-In March 1960, Obote became the first president of the Uganda People's Congress (UPC) which was born from the merger of the Uganda National Congress (UNC) and the Uganda People's Union (UPU) which had been established in 1959 by some members of the Legco.
+In March 1960, Milton Obote became the first president of the Uganda People's Congress (UPC), which was born from the merger of the Uganda National Congress (UNC) and the Uganda People's Union (UPU).
 This event further strengthened Obote's position in national politics.
-So, after the April 1961 elections which enabled the Legco to be transformed into the "National Assembly" and the Democratic Party (DP) to get into power, Obote became the first Ugandan Leader of the Opposition.
-On 1 March 1962, Ben Kiwanuka, the DP leader became the first Prime Minister of Uganda.
-Unfortunately, two months later, the DP lost power in the April 1962 elections which Obote's UPC won with the assistance of Kabaka Yekka (KY) Party in Buganda.
-In May 1962, Obote became the second Prime Minister and the National Assembly was converted into a Parliament.
-Subsequently, Milton Obote became the first executive President of Uganda from 1966 until 1971.
+After the 1961 general elections enabled the Legco to be transformed into the "National Assembly" and saw the Democratic Party (DP) rise to power, Obote became the first Ugandan Leader of the Opposition.
+On 1 March 1962, DP leader Ben Kiwanuka became the 1st Prime Minister of Uganda.
+Unfortunately, two months later, the DP lost power in the 1962 general elections, in which Obote's UPC won with the assistance of the Kabaka Yekka (KY) party in Buganda.
+In May 1962, Obote became the 2nd Prime Minister and the National Assembly was converted into a Parliament.
+Subsequently, Milton Obote became the first executive President of Uganda from 1966 to 1971.